 Removing the toilet gives access to the outlet but it needs emptying first.

-I made the water move in and out of the trap with a simple plunger.
-I did it by moving it back and forth into the mouth of the trap with a suitable rhythm.
-When the water moved into the trap some flowed out and down the sewer pipe never to return, so emptying the trap.
+Make the water move in and out of the trap with a simple soft plunger.
+Move it back and forth into the mouth of the trap with a suitable rhythm.
+Each time it’s pushed down the water moves into the trap.
+Some shoots through the trap and out the other side and down the sewer pipe never to return.
+Continuing this action removes more and more water until the trap is empty.

-Unbolting the closet pan from the floor and pulling it unplugs it from the sewer pipe connector.
+- Pull the closet pan to unplug it from the sewer pipe connector.

 After Removing The Blockage